Why An All-Girls' School?

 - Nearly 80% of graduates play competitive sports and a majority play at least 2 to 3 sports

 - 90% belong to a community organization such as a charitable, civic, or educational group or arts association

 - 80% of girls from girls' schools hold leadership positions after high school

 “Girls’ schools are places where girls take center stage.
 Girls occupy every seat in student government, every spot on the math team, and every position in the robotics club.
 In fact, every aspect of a girls’ school – from the classroom to the athletic field to the academic program – is designed for girls.
 By subtracting boys, an all-girls education adds opportunities for girls… there’s nothing that can stand in their way.
 That’s the incredibly important message girls’ schools send to girls each and every day.
 We believe that message, embedded in the nature of girls’ schools, provides powerful, relevant advantages and creates the best environments for girls to learn, grow, and develop.
 At their heart, girls’ schools are places of leadership.
 Places where community and collaboration, agency and self-efficacy flourish.
 But most of all, girls’ schools are places of incredible innovation.”

-Source: National Coalition for Girls School
+Source: International Coalition for Girls School